ysun-8/gbo-spatial/1_Import_Counts_Integration.md

 ![](1_Import_Counts_Integration_files/figure-gfm/unnamed-chunk-3-2.png)<!-- -->

-Next up is FF (Batch 1) for several organoids in slice A.
+Next up is FF (Batch 1) for several organoids in slice A. The top organoid in combined_9121_2 had some sectioning artifact in the middle and we proceed cautiously with analyses with this organoid, removing it for calculations of distance from the rim.

 ``` r
 GBO <- Load10X_Spatial('~/Library/CloudStorage/Box-Box/GBO_2/Hypoxia_Structure/GBM_Spatial/FF_Visium_10_2024/Visium_A/outs/',